Trade Promotions

 Promotion life measures the percentage increase in sales or other relevant metrics during the promotional period compared to non-promotional periods.
 It helps assess the campaign’s direct impact on driving consumer behavior.

-For example, for a physical outlet, a promotion lift would quantify the increase in sales or foot traffic.
-Foot traffic refers to the number of consumers’ visits to the store during the trade promotion period.
+For example, a promotion lift would quantify the increase in sales or foot traffic for a physical outlet.
+Foot traffic refers to the number of consumers visiting the store during the trade promotion period.
 Increased foot traffic demonstrates the campaign’s ability to attract customers to physical retail locations.

 Sales Increase